 Identification of Overlap Region

-The purple bar in the amino acid display represents the control region/ region of overlap in the mtDNA genome.
+The purple bar in the nucleotide sequence frame represents the control region/ region of overlap in the mtDNA genome.

 Annotation of Mitochondrial Genetic Code

 The ATA codon translated to Isoleucine in the standard genetic code is read as Methionine using the mtDNA GenBank file.
 A SNP of C>CT is detected at position 6546 and results in an amino acid change from Leucine (L) to Phenylalanine (F).

 The software annotates the sample sequences according to the mitochondrial genetic code without any user intervention by reading the translation table within the GenBank file.
 In this example, the "ATA" codon that codes for Isoleucine (I) in the standard genetic code is translated as Methionine (M) using the vertebrate mitochondrial GenBank file.
 Amino acid changes caused by detected variants are also annotated relative to the mtDNA code, and variants are annotated by their position in the rCRS.